 One of the problems with Short Acting (SA) Ritalin is that is has often worked out by the time the child gets back from school and is required to do his homework.
-Some parents report that their children become very emotional in the afternoon – but this is more likely due to the fact that they were able to cope well during the school day because of the Ritalin and then battle to concentrate during homework time (as the drug is no longer in their system) and they may become tired, frustrated and irate.
-Some doctors may try to overcome this problem by prescribing a second Ritalin tablet to be taken in the afternoon – but this may result in difficulties sleeping at bedtime because the stimulant medication makes them feel wide awake.
+Some parents report that their children become very emotional in the afternoon.
+But this is most likely due to the fact that they were able to cope well during the school day because of the Ritalin and then battle to concentrate during homework time when the drug is no longer in their system.
+So they may become tired, frustrated and irate.
+Some doctors may try to overcome this problem by prescribing a second Ritalin tablet to be taken in the afternoon.
+However, this may result in difficulties sleeping at bedtime because the stimulant medication makes them feel wide awake.

 Concerta is slightly different to Ritalin in that it has a prolonged release mechanism – it releases a small amount of medication straightaway and the rest of the medication is then released as the rest of the tablet dissolves .

-Doctors disagree as to the practice of taking “drug holidays” – not taking medication while on holiday or over weekends.
-Some feel that it is absolutely fine for children to only take the medication on academic days and to try and recoup their appetites over the holidays, while others feel that taking the medication everyday ensures that concentration levels remain optimum and so ensures that the brain learns to function correctly.
+Doctors disagree as to the practice of taking “medication holidays” – not taking medication while on holiday or over weekends.
+Some feel that it is absolutely fine for children to only take the medication on academic days and to try and recoup their appetites over the holidays.
+While others feel that taking the medication everyday ensures that concentration levels remain optimum and so ensures that the brain learns to function correctly.

-Strattera (non-stimulant) works in almost the same way as the stimulant medications by preventing the re-absorption of certain neurotransmitters in the brain, but Strattera prevents the brain from re-absorbing Nor-epinephrine and not Dopamine.
+Strattera (non-stimulant) works in almost the same way as the stimulant medications by preventing the re-absorption of certain neurotransmitters in the brain.
+But Strattera prevents the brain from re-absorbing Nor-epinephrine and not Dopamine.
 Nor-epinephrine also plays a role in attention.
-Strattera generally works for a full 24 hours with one dose a day but it is not possible to take “drug-holidays” while on Strattera.
+Strattera generally works for a full 24 hours with one dose a day.
+But it is not possible to take “medication-holidays” while on Strattera.
 The tablets need to be taken every day to allow Nor-epinephrine levels to build up sufficiently.

-It is important to remember that medication is NOT a once size fits all approach – certain drugs simply work best for certain people.
-There are also various others factors to take into consideration such as: the severity of the problem and the child’s body weight and height.
-Parents may feel rather frustrated initially as their child may be placed an a “trial” of medication and the medication and dosage may then be adjusted based on feedback from home or from the school.
+It is important to remember that medication is NOT a once size fits all approach.
+Certain drugs simply work best for certain people.
+There are also various others factors to take into consideration.
+These include the severity of the problem and the child’s body weight and height.
+Parents may feel rather frustrated initially as their child may be placed an a “trial” of medication and the medication and dosage may then be adjusted by the Pediatric Neurologist based on feedback from home or from the school.
 But finding the right medication and the right dosage for your child is vitally important as it will most likely result in the least side-effects.

-Now keep in mind that as a psychologist I cannot prescribe medication and this article is by no means exhaustive.
+Now keep in mind that as a psychologist I cannot prescribe medication.
+Also, this article is by no means exhaustive.
 If you have any questions regarding your child’s ADHD medication I would recommend that you contact a psychiatrist, neurologist or other medical professional in this regard.